Scott's 50s Biography

 Great psychological, physical & historical adventure.

-Anecdote 3: Terrible body rash & anxiety: I did this trip under a severe mental &
+Anecdote 3: Terrible body rash & anxiety: I did this

-physical medical handicap: A full-on body rash with large welts that migrated slowly across my entire body during the day accompanied by irrational anxiety, quelled within a couple of hours only by daily prednisone drug.
+slowly across my entire body during the day accompanied by irrational anxiety, quelled within a couple of hours only by daily prednisone drug.

-E. Boundary Waters Canoe Area: (1998 Reunion(58))
+E. Boundary Waters Canoe Area: (1998 Reunion)

-Almost immediately I decided that I had to visit this last great U.S. wilderness canoeing area.
+A year before, someone showed me a map of the BWCA, let me borrow her books and the map.
+She planted the seed.
+Almost immediately, I decided that I had to visit this last great U.S. wilderness canoeing area.
 August 2nd, a year later, I pushed away from shore.

 The BWCA Boundary Waters Canoe Area Wilderness is a huge wilderness maze of varying-sized lakes & ponds connected by multiple portages & narrow, shallow, barely moving streams of often tiny connecting waterways.
-Access & numbers are controlled, yet ironically you can go anywhere & exit anywhere.
+Access & numbers are controlled, yet ironically, you can go anywhere & exit anywhere.

 Now, it appears that BWCA resources & tech are well developed & available.
 My applause.

 III.
-Travel: Domestic & Foreign
+Foreign Travel

 A. Spring Break to Rome

-Ironically, while passionately videoing every US & Canada adventure, I have neither photos nor video from this Rome student trip.
-Why not? too focused on monitoring kids???
-None of the travel inspiration the trip was trying to inspire in my students.
+AT 54, 25 years after Dating Game trip, I escorted several high school’s students on a packaged student tour to Rome, Italy.
+Ironically, while passionately videoing every USA & Canada adventure, I have neither photos nor video from this Rome student trip.
+Why not?
+Too focused on monitoring kids???
+I gained none of the travel inspiration the trip was trying to inspire in my students.

 B. Baha, Mexico: